 - Literary sources – which include religious literature & secular literature

 - Coins: Ancient Indian currency was not issued in the form of paper but as coins.
 The earliest coins found in India contained only a few symbols, punch-marked coins made of silver & copper, but later coins mentioned the names of the kings, gods, dates, etc. The areas where they were found indicate the region of their circulation.
-This enabled to reconstruct the history of several ruling dynasties, especially Indo-Greeks who came to India from Northern Afghanistan and ruled India in 2nd and 1st BCE.
+This enabled to reconstruct the history of several ruling dynasties, especially during Indo-Greek rule who came to India from Northern Afghanistan and ruled India in 2nd and 1st BCE.
 Coins throw light on the economic history of different dynasties and also provide input on different parameters involved such as the script, art, religion of that time.
 It also helps in understanding the progress made in terms of metallurgy and science and technology.
 (The study of coins is called Numismatics).

 - Archaeology/Material remains: The science which deals with the digging of the old mounds in a systematic manner, in successive layers and enables to form an idea of the material life of the people is called Archaeology.
 Material remains recovered as a result of excavation and exploration are subjected to various kinds of examinations.
 Their dates are fixed according to radiocarbon dating.
 For example, excavated sites belonging to the Harappan period help us to know about the life of the people who lived in that era.
 Similarly, the Megaliths (graves in south India) throw light on the life of the people living in the Deccan and South India before 300 BCE.
 The history of climate and vegetation is known through an examination of plant residues, especially through pollen analysis.

 - Inscriptions/Prashastis – (The study and interpretation of ancient inscriptions is called epigraphy).
 Writings engraved on hard surfaces such as stone and metals like copper which usually record some achievements, ideas, royal orders and decisions help in understanding different religions, and administrative policies of that era.
-For example, inscriptions detailing state policy issued by Ashoka and inscriptions recording the land grants by Satavahanas, Kings of the Deccan.
+For example, inscriptions detailing state policy issued by Emperor Ashoka and inscriptions recording the land grants by Satavahanas, Kings of the Deccan.

 - Foreign accounts: Indigenous literature can be supplemented by foreign accounts.
 To India came the Greek, Chinese and Roman visitors, either as travellers or religious converts, and left behind a rich account of our historical past.
 Some of the notables among them were: